-- How many dog owners are feeding solely and exclusively what is in a bag of commercial dog food?
+- How many dog owners are feeding solely and exclusively on what is in a bag of commercial dog food?
 No dog treats.
 No table scraps.
 Nothing but what is in the bag?

 - Because the logical answer to #1 is NO ONE… Is it not true that when dog owners start to add dog treats, table scraps, omega 3 fish oils, probiotics in goat milk, or anything else, that causes the “balance” to shift?

 - How do you explain the necessity for over 2,200 commercial dog food formulas that all claim to be “complete and balanced?”
-Why would an adult dog on a typical maintenance diet need to switch formulas if all of these are providing everything that dog could need or want in a food?
+Why would an adult dog on a typical maintenance diet need to switch formulas if all of these are providing everything that dog could need or want in food?

 - If commercial dog food is a complete and balanced diet for dogs, why have chronic disease and cancer rates in dogs dramatically increased in the last 100 years?

-Not only are commercial dog food diets as a whole not necessarily balanced (#1 and #2), but there is a big difference between a diet that is balanced based on minimum standards and a homemade dog food diet which attempts to exceed them.
+Not only are commercial dog food diets as a whole not necessarily balanced (#1 and #2), but there is a big difference between a diet that is balanced based on minimum standards and a homemade dog food diet that attempts to exceed them.

 The right way to feed a dog.
 The gold standard.